Romy Gonzalez Player Props: White Sox vs. Blue Jays

-On Tuesday, Romy Gonzalez (.000 batting average in his past 10 games, with ) and the Chicago White Sox face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 7:07 PM ET.
+The Chicago White Sox, including Romy Gonzalez (batting .000 in his past 10 games, with ), take on starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Wednesday at 1:07 PM ET.

+In his most recent game he had a hitless showing (0-for-3) against the Blue Jays.

 Romy Gonzalez Game Info & Props vs. the Blue Jays